Alistair Hartley (Chair)

-Father of two boys currently in primary & secondary school, I welcome and embrace becoming a parent governor at Batley Grammar School and Priestley House, as I believe supporting our children’s education is one of the most important roles we can undertake as parents or guardians.
-I also believe that parental involvement in a school benefits the students, the staff, the parents and therefore the school as a whole.
-Batley Grammar School and Priestley House is clearly an asset to our community and it is important that the school continues to meet the needs of the community it serves.
+Batley Grammar School (Secondary and Primary Phases) is clearly an asset to our community and it is important that the school continues to meet the needs of the community it serves.
 I am proud to be involved in this change process to help the school realise its visions for the future.

-I am an old boy of the school (1983-1989).
-In my final year I was made School Vice Captain, a position I was very proud to hold.
-In that year, I had to represent the school at many functions, even writing and presenting speeches relating to the school and all the opportunities that the school offered to its pupils.
+I am an old boy of the school (1983-1989) and in my final year I was made School Vice-Captain a position of which I was very proud to hold.
+In that year I had to represent the school at many functions even writing and presenting speeches relating to the school and all the opportunities that the school offered to its pupils.
 I am married to an old girl of the school (1988-1990), and have a passion for the school which is shared by my whole family.
-Over the years my nieces, cousins, brother-in laws and now my sons have all attended Batley Grammar School and or Priestley House.
+Over the years my nieces, cousins, brother-in laws and now my sons have all attended Batley Grammar School.
 This now is the ideal time for me to channel my passion and enthusiasm for the school into being a parent governor.

 As a Batley girl, I am proud to have been one of the first of two parent governors to be part of the school’s transition into a new and successful free school.
 It is fantastic that the ethos and standards inherent within Batley Grammar School and Priestley House can now become available to a wider number of children.
 My daughter enjoyed her seven years at the school, having left in 2013.